 My growing interest in film photography progresses.
 Next year I have a significant birthday (don’t ask) and I feel it would be a good time upgrade my camera.
 The problem is that my Sony A57 is not a problem.
-I works just great, and spending £600+ on a newer version (A68) won’t bring much more than extra megapixels and Wifi.
-I just just feel exciting.
+I works just great, and spending £600+ on a newer version (A68 or A77?) won’t bring much more than extra megapixels and Wifi.
+I just doesn’t seem that exciting.

 Ok, I could get excited by a Sony a7RII, or even more excited by an Sony a9 but they cost thousands, and that ain’t gonna happen!

 But I starting thinking about film.
 There’s something organic and natural that I’m getting from film.
 I like the process of shooting – thoughtful, measured, slow, economical (not in terms of money admittedly).
 I love my Minolta x-300 – all manual, simple, and I like the results (especially now I fixed the light leaks).
 So how do I improve on that?

 It is beautiful.
 The Leica R6 (or R6.2 even better) date from the 1980s – 1990s and are pretty much fully manual (no P, A or S mode).
 The experience using this camera would be outstanding.
 A Leica is like a Rolex watch: a £10 Casio will tell me the time but where’s the pleasure in it.
 At my level of photography I don’t need a Leica, the images would not be much better than from the Minolta, but the pleasure of it, the inspiration…

 Oh, the cost… well you’re looking at about £300-400 for the body and about the same again for 50mm lens, but it would be perfect.
 I can dream can’t I?